 2.3 Digital Platforms and Customer Experience

-Insurtech distinguishes itself by frequently utilizing digital platforms for customer interactions, in contrast to traditional channels.
-This digital-first approach undergoes a transformative impact on customer experiences, introducing heightened levels of convenience and accessibility.
-By embracing innovative digital solutions, Insurtech not only modernizes interactions but also aligns with contemporary consumer expectations, shaping a more efficient and user-centric landscape within the insurance industry.
+Maybe what differentiates Insurtech is simply that interactions with customers are often conducted on digital platforms.
+This digital first strategy takes a transformative effect on customer experiences, introducing heightened levels of convenience and accessibility.
+By adopting fresh digital solutions, Insurtech does not only modernize the interaction but also aligns with contemporary consumer expectations, hence setting up the basis for a much more efficient and user oriented insurance industry.

 3. Comparative Analysis